 How do you think welders perform welds that are so complicated?
-Did you ever think they did it manually? – No, they used welding positioners!
+Did you ever think they did it manually? – No, they used welding positioner!

-Welding positioners have been one of the best machines that assist welders with their projects.
-And in this guide, we’ll help you understand welding positioners more.
+Welding positioner has been one of the best machines that assist welders with their projects.
+And in this guide, we’ll help you understand welding positioner more.

 You will learn what they are, how they can help you, and so on.

 A welding positioner is a mechanism that holds, moves, and rotates workpieces being welded.

 It’s a device that helps a welder be in one position, instead of moving around.

 Many companies choose to use this mechanism for various reasons – but all for welding.